 Situated between the Civil War Museum and Mount Vernon is the home of another founding father: Thomas Jefferson.
 Twenty minutes away from the University of Virginia sits Jefferson’s architectural masterpiece: Monticello.
 Jefferson’s remains are buried on the ground in the cemetery.
 Monticello and UVA, also designed by Jefferson, is UNESCO World Heritage Sites.
 Famous for its central dome, one could easily spend a lazy summer afternoon exploring the nooks and carnies of this once-plantation and imaging the great men—and their slavery hypocrisy—that roamed the halls.

-The famous writer Edgar Allen Poe is known for his macabre story telling and for his Virginian roots.
-The Edgar Allen Poe Museum in Richmond, Virginia, serves as the foremost caretaker of his original manuscripts, letters, and other memorabilia.
+The famous writer Edgar Allan Poe is known for his macabre story telling and for his Virginian roots.
+The Edgar Allan Poe Museum in Richmond, Virginia, serves as the foremost caretaker of his original manuscripts, letters, and other memorabilia.
 Housed in the “Old Stone House,” cited as the oldest building in Richmond, the museum is quite close to his original homes and has many of his original belongings.
 The exhibits also discuss his life and legacy.

 The Military Aviation Museum in Virginia Beach, Virginia, has one of the world’s largest and most impressive collections of World War I and II era combat planes.
 Planes from Germany, Japan, Russia, the United Kingdom, and the United States are included in the exhibit.
 Most of the planes have been restored to flying condition, and are used in the twice-yearly airshows.
 Always wanted to ride in a World War II era plane?
 Now’s your chance!
 Advanced tickets can be purchased for the occasion.